Zippy, zesty Homemade Italian Dressing is delicious on salads and makes an excellent marinade...plus it's all-natural and easy to make!

 How to Make Italian Dressing

-But would you believe that making your own from-scratch Italian Dressing is just about as effortless?!
+But would you believe that making your own from-scratch Italian Dressing recipe is just about as effortless?!
 Sure, there are a few additional ingredients involved beyond a packet of dry seasonings.
 But it still only takes a matter of minutes to whip up a fresh batch:

 - Measure ingredients.